Professor

 There are no prerequisites or propaedeutic requirements.
 However, students are advised to at least have previously attended the following courses: Mathematical Analysis A, Geometry and Rational Mechanics

-Introduction to Structural Mechanics.
+Introduzione alla Meccanica delle Strutture.
 Angelo Marcello Tarantino.
-Pitagora Editrice Bologna, 2009, pp.252.
+Pitagora Editrice Bologna, 2009, pp.252

-The lessons are frontal and include a fair amount of practical exercises.
-Tutoring is carried out regularly, also with the help of teaching assistants.
-Occasionally, thematic seminars are organized, held by external professors or visiting professors.
+The lessons are of the frontal type and a large number of practical exercises are held in classroom.
+The tutoring is done regularly, even with the help of teaching assistants.
+Occasionally, seminars are organized and taught by external academics or visiting professors

 The exam will take place at the end of the course according to the official exam calendar.
 The learning assessment is carried out through a first written question, which generally involves the resolution of a hyperstatic structure or the calculation of displacements using the PLV.
 If the student satisfactorily solves the first question, then the second part of the exam takes place, which is oral.
 The texts of the written tests are different from each other and the correction takes place immediately after delivery.
 The time allowed for the written test is approximately one hour, while the oral test lasts approximately half an hour.
 All the topics covered during the course are part of the oral interview.
 The individual questions may concern the illustration of concepts, but also the analytical demonstrations of the statements.
 For the attribution of the grade, the written test and the oral test have the same weight.
 No material is recommended for the written test, however the student can use texts, handouts and calculators